evafroehlich/website/_posts/2017-04-02-travel-kyiv-eat-sleep-get-inspired.md

 ![Cover_Picture](/img/20170401_opera_kyiv.jpg "National Opera of Ukraine")

 In my last post, I gave you some tips getting to Kyiv and around.
 Now I will come to the essential questions of traveling: where to eat and sleep?
 During my short stay, I mostly followed recommendations of locals.
 You can also use the common rating platforms for hotels and restaurants.
-Finally, I prefer to inspire you by some pictures of the city rather than telling you what sights there are - every travel guide lists them.
+Finally, I prefer to inspire you with some pictures of the city rather than telling you what sights there are - every travel guide lists them.

 ### Where to eat?
 *Note: In Kyiv, you will find a (mobile) coffee bar on almost every corner.
 I don't know which can be recommended - I'd just follow the crowds.*